no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

     - Benefits: It makes the code more flexible and easier to test.
 By depending on abstractions, different implementations can be swapped in and out without major changes to the `high-level` modules.

-# What's Garbage collection types and Whats new about GC in java 8
+# What's Garbage collection types and What's new about GC in java 8

 Reference: https://zhuanlan.zhihu.com/p/25539690